SixArm/rust-101/topics/crates/cargo-make-crate-for-task-runners.md

 cargo install cargo-make
 ```

-After installation, you can define your build process in a Toml configuration file named Makefile.toml.
-Here's an example Makefile.toml:
+After installation, you can define your build process in a Toml configuration file named `Makefile.toml`.

+In summary, `cargo-make` is a powerful tool that simplifies the process of defining and executing complex build processes in Rust.
+With its declarative configuration, task management, and cross-platform support, cargo-make can help you improve your Rust project's build performance and maintainability.

+## cargo-make examples

+Here's an example `cargo-make` configuration file `Makefile.toml`:

 ```toml
 [tasks.build]